jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

   <figcaption>Salts and Pepper Locations</figcaption>
 </figure>

-In the following sections we will explain in detail the use of salts and peppers and what reverse hash lookups are.

 # Storing Passwords

 Consider a typical application that stores usernames and passwords.
 The naive strategy would be to store the usernames and passwords in a database without encryption: